UG editorial team. A group of people who are passionate about guitar and music in general.

 Asked on whether he felt honored about being nominated, Paul replied: "No. It means a lot to the fans and I understand it because it's validation for them.
 So for that reason I accept graciously and accept on their behalf.
 My feelings and my ambivalence about the Rock and Roll Hall of Fame hasn't changed any.
 Their attitude is elitist and it doesn't reflect the public.
 It reflects a small group who dictate who meets the criteria that they set up as 'rock and roll.'

 "I've always felt the spirit of rock and roll meant not only ignoring your critics, but ignoring your peers and going your own way," the frontman continued.
 "I think we've done that pretty much with few exceptions for forty years.
 So that same criteria that kept us out has not gotten us in.
 I scratch my head a little and I also take issue with a certain arrogance within that group.
 Nonetheless I look at some of the inductees and any club that has Jimmy Page, Eric Clapton and the Who and the Beatles and the Stones is company I don't mind being in and my feelings have nothing to do with any of them, it purely has to do with a system which I think is tainted, corrupted and distorted."

 "People who sit behind desks need to respect the people who are actually either inductees or possible inductees into this so-called hallowed organization.
 So the fact that there are 30 or 40 or 50 or some absurd number of Grateful Dead members all inducted, the fact that all of the Chili Peppers, including people who played on early albums that never amounted to very much are inducted, the fact that John Rutsey, the drummer on the first Rush album is not inducted, the fact that Rob Trujillo, who's a great guy but didn't play on any of the classic Metallica albums, was inducted after being in the band six years makes me wonder exactly what are the rules?
-If the rules don’t apply to everybody then they're not rules,"
+If the rules don’t apply to everybody then they're not rules," Paul concluded.